 Even when it was cloudy and storming, the turquoise water seemed to glow with an ethereal look.
 To be honest lakes are not usually my favorite place to be, but this is the clearest, cleanest, most beautiful water I’ve ever seen.

 We stayed in a hostel called Yaxche Centro which had a shuttle to their own private spot on the beach where we spent two days swimming, kayaking (100 pesos per hour), reading, and relaxing on the water.
 There are also plenty of beachfront hotels and campsites, so there’s something for every budget here.

 One of our two days was super rainy so we spent them both on the water, but theres so much to do to fill a weekend in Laguna Bacalar.
-Rent stand up paddle boards, visit the San Felipe Fort, day drink, do a boat tour (sold on the street corner by the fort, 250 pesos per person), snorkel, check out the nearby cenote Azul, and even go down a giant water slide into the lake.
+Rent stand up paddle boards, visit the San Felipe Fort, day drink, do a boat tour (sold on the street corner by the fort, 250 pesos per person), snorkel, check out the nearby cenote Azul, or even go down a giant water slide into the lake.

 I was surprised because every meal I had in this small town was delicious.
 I shouldn’t have been, though, because this is Mexico and the food is just consistently on another plane from the rest of the world.

 We got the shrimp ceviche and beef tacos at Mexico Gourmet (so good), enjoyed the sopes and burritos at Ojitos La Catrina, and tried the vegan burgers and milkshakes at Mango y Chile, which also had a beautiful view of the lake.

 I recommend having a few beers and watching the sunset at La Playita restaurant, located in a jungle ambiance right on the water.
 Afterwards, just walk down the street to enjoy live music and cheap drinks at Ojitos La Catrina, which was packed both nights we stopped in.